Database

 username | VARCHAR(255) | Unique, not null |

-email | VARCHAR(255) | Unique, not null |
+email | VARCHAR(255) | Unique, nullable (null when registered without email) |

 password_hash | VARCHAR(255) | Nullable (null for email-code-only accounts) |